 In the example file that you can download, I have created a report with quarterly sub-totals as well as annual sub-totals.
 The process is very similar except that you use a MOD with 3 instead of 12 and you skip every fourth number.
 The quarterly MOD function is illustrated in the screenshot below.

 The screenshot below demonstrates how you can make a formula that is different depending on whether the TRUE/FALSE switch described above is TRUE or FALSE.
 If the switch is TRUE meaning that you have come to the end of a year, then you can add 2 instead of 1 to the prior counter variable.
 This will leave a space in the reporting page when you use MATCH and INDEX.
+The example below shows how the counter is adjusted to skip a column after the finish of a year or a quarter.

-Create Annual Totals in the Detailed Model
+Create Annual Totals in the Detailed Model and Start with 13 or 5

 You can create the year numbers the right and you can also create annual numbers using the SUMIF.
 To do this, put in the years below the date.
 With the years defined, you can use the SUMIF function.
 Above the years, you should put the blank number that was not used.
 To do this, put in the first number that was skipped and then add 13 to that number.